heysarthak/rasa-chatbot-react/README.md

-# Rasa-Chatbot-with-React-JS-Interface
+# Rasa-Chatbot-with-React-JS
-Rasa ChatBot backend using rasa core and frontend designed using React JS
+Simple Rasa ChatBot backend using rasa core and frontend designed using React JS

-# RASA-CHATBOT-WITH-REACTJS

 # Steps to install and run Rasa:
 1) Create a new virtual environment or if you are using Anaconda create new environment (conda create -n venv).